sze224/CarND-Vehicle-Detection/README.md

 In this project, the goal is to create a pipeline that can identify the the vehicles in the video.

-The pipeline that I ended up with broken down into the following sections:
+The pipeline that I ended up with can be broken down into the following sections:
 * Data Visualization
 * HOG features
 * Linear SVM
+* Video Pipeline

 Data Visualization
 --------------------------------------------